Anglo Engineering Concepts – Back to Systems Thinking

 Role: Autonomous Engagement Capability; Armoured Car

-Design: Raccoon is still an 8×8 but now with one-man turret.
+Design: Raccoon is still an 8×8 but now with a one-man turret.

 To accommodate the one man, the turret is physically larger and has a reduced number of missiles.
 And of course, it now has a basket that occupies much of the hull.
 The hull too needed redesign, with effort upon retaining some of the crew protection mechanisms employed in the earlier Ræcc hull.
 It grew a little taller, the turret moved further back.